Thomas Aikenhead: Execution

-Thomas Babington Macaulay said of Aikenhead's death that "the preachers who were the poor boy's murderers crowded round him at the gallows, and... insulted heaven with prayers more blasphemous than anything he had uttered."
-Professor David S. Nash said that Aikenhead's execution was "a Calvinist providential moment".
+Thomas Babington Macaulay, British historian of the 19th century, said of Aikenhead's death that:

-Aikenhead was the last person hanged for blasphemy in Great Britain, although it remained a capital offence in Scotland until 1825.
+"The preachers who were the poor boy's murderers crowded round him at the gallows, and while he was struggling in the last agony, insulted Heaven with prayers more blasphemous than anything [Aikenhead] had uttered.
+Wodrow has told no blacker story of Dundee"Aikenhead was the last person hanged for blasphemy in Great Britain, although it remained a capital offence in Scotland until the Leasing-making (Scotland) Act 1825 (6 Geo.
+4. c.
+47) was passed.

 In fiction

 The case of Thomas Aikenhead provides the inspiration for Dilys Rose's novel Unspeakable (2017).
 Aikenhead features as a central character in Heather Richardson's novel Doubting Thomas (2017).
+Aikenhead is the subject of a fictional book in Ian McEwan's What we can know (2025).